whistlegraph/aesthetic-computer/README.txt

 *** sotce.net ***
   - [🟠] Test login inside VS Code local.
+    - [🩷] Disambiguate 'session' query string and somehow receive both / capture both on first load. or know which one to send for both AC and Sotce-Net.
   - [] Test login in production in VS Code, via vscode.dev!
        - [] Test aesthetic.computer first.